CloudTestDrive/EventLabs/common/request.for.trial.md

 Open [cloud.oracle.com](https://cloud.oracle.com/home)

-At top right corner click a button *Free Trial*
+At top right corner click a button *Try for Free*

-Look at the left column called "Platform & Infrastructure" for "Oracle Cloud paaS and IaaS" and select "Try it"
+Click the "Sign Up" button and follow the wizard.

-Login tou Your OTN account
+Login tou Your Cloud account

-Follow 4 pages wizard and fill all requested information